victorjeman/vja-tactical-ops/ai-instructions-final/db-setup/ai-instructions.md

 Ensure seed data respects entity relationships and dependencies.
 Clear existing data before seeding to avoid conflicts.

+### User Authentication and Seed Data

+When creating seed data for users, it's crucial to implement proper password hashing and maintain a record of test credentials for development and testing purposes.

+**Password Security**: Always hash passwords using bcrypt or a similar secure hashing algorithm.
+Never store plain text passwords in the database, even for seed data.

+**Test Credentials Documentation**: Create a separate documentation file or README section that lists the test user credentials created during seeding.
+This should include email addresses, usernames, roles, and the corresponding plain text passwords used during development.

+**Development Workflow**: When implementing the frontend authentication system, you'll need these test credentials to log in and test the application.
+Store this information in a development-specific location that won't be committed to version control.

+**Session Management**: The seed data should also create some initial session tokens for testing purposes.
+These tokens can be used to test protected API endpoints without going through the login process each time.

+**Role-Based Testing**: Ensure you create users with different roles (Admin, Operator, Analyst, Viewer) so you can test role-based access control throughout the application.

 ## Validation Requirements

 After implementation, verify: